-Since 1897, Rush University Medical Center has welcomed a diverse population of patients, employees and students.
-Rush College of Medicine was the first in America to graduate an African-American physician.
+Since opening its doors in 1897, Rush has welcomed a diverse community of patients, employees and students.
+Rush College of Medicine was the first in America to graduate an African American physician.

-Rush’s culture of inclusion has also made important strides in the recruitment, retention and promotion of LGBT physicians, educators, researchers and employees across the organization.
-In 2014, for the sixth consecutive time, Rush was named a “Leader in LGBT Healthcare Equality” in the Healthcare Equality Index (HEI) Report.
-Rush is one of only five hospitals nationwide ranked as a leader for four or more consecutive years.
+Rush is a national leader in LGBTQ health care equity.
+Our strong culture of inclusion makes the recruitment, retention and promotion of LGBT physicians, educators, researchers and employees across the organization a priority.
+In 2018, for the 10th consecutive time, Rush was named a “Leader in LGBT Healthcare Equality” in the Healthcare Equality Index (HEI) Report.

-Rush University Medical Center believes diversity and inclusion are powerful, uniting forces.
+Rush believes diversity, inclusion and equity are powerful, uniting forces.
 And no health care organization is more dedicated to demonstrating that among its employees and within its communities.

 *Statistical percentages near, at or above national and health care industry averages, according to recent articles and reports by Healthecareers.com, the U.S. Bureau of Labor Statistics and other benchmarking organizations.